ahed9x/S.P.A.R.K./JOURNAL.md

 # Firmware

-using GitHub Copilot and gemini i created the first script that is ready for deployment along with the flutter app in seconds and these will maybe see some modifications when creating. also I removed 1 esp and 2 mics from the project because they are unnecessary.
+using GitHub Copilot and gemini i created the first script that is ready for deployment along with the flutter app in seconds and these will maybe see some modifications when creating. i mainly used the ai to scaffold the basic flutter ui boilerplate, but the actual i2s dma buffers and microsecond hardware interrupts had to be manually hand-coded because the ai doesn't understand the strict physics timing needed for the sound waves. also I removed 1 esp and 2 mics from the project because they are unnecessary.

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/6c917522-86a3-4528-9dbf-b276a0aacec7" />

 **Total time spent: 0.2 hours**

 # Rethinking the design

 I heavily researched and will shift to a completely new plan: first we will use 3 esps 1 for 4 mics and 4 piezos, and another for 6 piezos with a master one for the game logic, sd, speaker, and lights.
-Further, we added an SD card and a temperature, humidity, and pressure sensor all in one. also i figuered out 50m of LEDs is an overkill, and I shall not ask for that here.
+Further, we added an SD card and a temperature, humidity, and pressure sensor all in one (since the speed of sound changes based on temperature, the math needs dynamic adjusting). also i figuered out 50m of LEDs is an overkill, and I shall not ask for that here.

 why?
 by using 3 esps we ensure the detection is completely separate from anything else.
 Ping-pong is a very fast game the ball can reach up to 100+km/h, which needs insanely fast detection, so using only 2 ESPs will lead to sometimes the LED control or sound control interfering with gameplay detection, possibly missing hits.
-Second, could you explain why one ESP uses two mics and five piezos while the other uses the same? the answer is fairly simple the mic system is seperate from the piezo system and shall be monitored alone so dividing both on both esps will force us to create a insanely complex highway connection between both esps and we must ensure clock sync then; instead if we make 1 esp calculate all mic input and the right side of the table piezo grid and one control the elft side along with net we remmove all the hurdle of syncing.
+Second, could you explain why one ESP uses two mics and five piezos while the other uses the same? the answer is fairly simple the mic system is seperate from the piezo system and shall be monitored alone so dividing both on both esps will force us to create a insanely complex highway connection between both esps and we must ensure clock sync then; instead if we make 1 esp calculate all mic input and the right side of the table piezo grid and one control the elft side along with net we remmove all the hurdle of syncing because all 4 mics will now share the exact same internal hardware master clock, which is literally the only way the time-of-flight math works without drifting.

 <img width="644" height="890" alt="image" src="https://github.com/user-attachments/assets/f5a081f8-d062-430b-a633-7c1ccb02e2d3" />